KOKODA CHALLENGE EVENTS

 - 48km: team of 3 or 4 (as per the category the team has registered in)

-- 15km or 30km: team of 2, 3 or 4 (as per the category the team has registered in)
+- 18km or 30km: team of 2, 3 or 4 (as per the category the team has registered in)

 - School Teams: must starts with four team (4) members and an adult (1) team leader

-To be eligible for a category placing in the event results, teams must start and finish the event with the correct number of entrants and correct gender as per the category chosen at registration.
+To be eligible for a category placing in the event results, teams must start and finish the event with the correct number of entrants as per the category chosen at registration.

 It is the teams’ responsibility to ensure their team is registered in the correct event category before the event registration closing date as deemed by the Kokoda Challenge Events.
-Teams must notify the Kokoda Challenge Events of any change of team members via email to firstname.lastname@example.org
+If any changes happen within 4 weeks of the event, teams must notify the Kokoda Challenge Events team of the via email at email@example.com

-Team member substitutions are not permitted during the event at any time and any team found to be substituting team members during the event will be disqualified.
+Teams cannot swap out team members during the event unless approved by checkpoint captains.
+All other team member swaps are not permitted during the event at any time, Any team found to be substituting team members during the event will be disqualified.

-The following guidelines are recommended for teams to safely complete Kokoda Challenge Events:
+The following guidelines are stipulated for teams to safely complete Kokoda Challenge Events:

 - Every team in the 96 and 48 km events should have a support crew.
 The support crew is responsible for providing teams with food, water, first aid and change of clothes etc. during the event.
 It is unrealistic to carry all supplies yourself.

-- Support Crews are NOT required for the 15km and 30km events
+- Support Crews are NOT permitted for the 18km and 30km events

 - All participants are only able to access support crew at the specified support crew checkpoints.